stephanie-fan/2017-summer-main/project/README.md

 Please send your write-up in PDF format to mids-nlp-instructors@googlegroups.com.

 ## Presentations
-**10% of project grade**
+**30% of project grade**

-Expect that your group will give a short (5-10min) presentation summarizing your project during live session in the last week.
+Expect that your group will give a short (~5 min) presentation summarizing your project during live session in the last week.
 We’ll announce a schedule and further details of the presentation format closer to the end of the term.

 ## Final Submission
-**50% of project grade**
+**60% of project grade**

 This will be a final report in the style of a research paper.
 Aim for something between an ACL [short paper](http://aclweb.org/anthology/P/P16/#2000) and [long paper](http://aclweb.org/anthology/P/P16/#1000) in length (4-6 pages), with sections similar to the following:
 - **Abstract**